Yubico/java-webauthn-server/doc/development.md

 Set this token username and password in `$HOME/.jreleaser/config.properties`, along with the fingerprint of the GPG key to use for signing artifacts.
+Create the file if it does not exist.
 Example: